Eclectic-Sheep/sheeprl/README.md

 TensorDict comes handy since we can easily add custom fields to the buffer as if we are working with dictionaries, but we can also easily perform operations on them as if we are working with tensors.

-This flexibility makes it very simple to implement, with the single class `ReplayBuffer`, all the buffers needed for on-policy and off-policy algorithms.
+This flexibility makes it very simple to implement, with the classes `ReplayBuffer`, `SequentialReplayBuffer`, `EpisodeBuffer`, and `AsyncReplayBuffer`, all the buffers needed for on-policy and off-policy algorithms.

 ### :mag: Technical details